-Distances are expressed in millimeters (mm) whenever possible.
+Distances are expressed in millimetres (mm) whenever possible.

-For example, the distance value of the UltrasonicSensor is measured in millimeters.
+For example, the distance value of the Ultrasonic Sensor is measured in millimetres.

-While we recommend working with millimeters in your programs, you can use the following table to convert between commonly used units.
+While we recommend working with millimetres in your programs, you can use the following table to convert between commonly used units.